Economy of the Russian Empire: Business activities

 In the same period, a labor market was formed, a joint-stock form of entrepreneurship was developing, and private joint-stock banks were opened – commercial, land and others.
 It is curious that by the beginning of the 20th century. in the Russian economy, 2/3 of all industrial production was produced at joint-stock, unit and other enterprises of collective forms of entrepreneurial activity.
 Moreover, the highest incomes came from investments in cotton production, in trade and credit.
 Thus, the process of monopolization of firms began.

+According to the historian Alex M. Feldman, the monopolization of new industries followed older forms of feudalism as in the Byzantine economy; the laws governing access to land ownership were comensurate with the laws governing access to bullion, rendering the Political economy of the Russian Empire into essentially Mercantilism despite its industrialization.
 The abolition of serfdom pushed the accelerated change of feudal serfdom to bourgeois–capitalist relations.
 Monetary relations began to develop.
 A number of large-scale industries were created and developed.
 During this process, the number of industrial workers in both the public and private sectors grew.
 The number of equipped companies rapidly increased, and the production rate became higher.
 The market also did not stand still.
 With the help of a growing network of railways, new capitalist relations spread throughout Russia.
 A new credit system was created (mutual credit societies, commercial banks).
 European financial circles also took part in these development.